 Bongouanou Area Project

-The Bongouanou Permit is considered in second rank to the business objectives of Kobo given its current stage of development.
+Kotobi is considered in second rank to the business objectives of Kobo given its current stage of development.
+The Company will initiate a soil geochemical survey and a geological exploration program on the Kotobi research permit to determine targets of significance in 2024.

-At the Bongouanou Permit, government regional airborne geophysical surveys suggests a structurally complex region.
-The strong northeast-southwest fabric is similar to the dominant lineaments associated with most West African gold deposits.
-A soil geochemistry program was carried out in 2020 with 2800 samples taken.
-Several areas of anomalous gold results require additional follow up work and the Company anticipates a conducting an drone magnetics survey over the concession in 2023.
+At Kotobi, government regional airborne geophysical surveys suggest a structurally complex region.
+The strong northeast-southwest fabric that is similar to the dominant lineaments associated with most West African gold deposits is clearly visible.
+A soil geochemistry program was conducted in 2020 with 2800 samples taken resulted in numerous anomalies that the Company will follow up as part of its exploration efforts on the Kotobi Permit in 2024.

-Typical artisanal mining sites of the region.
-Local gold miners dig shallow pits, generally less than 2 meters in depth and use hand help metal detectors to locate vein hosted gold.
-The material is then crushed and gold is recovered using panning techniques or other methods of collection.
+Typical artisanal mining sites of the region illustrated below.
+Local gold miners dig shallow pits, generally less than 2 meters in depth, and use handheld metal detectors to locate vein hosted gold.
+The material is then crushed, and gold is recovered using panning techniques or other methods of collection.

 Click on the pictures to enlarge